SciML/Sundials.jl/README.md

 without sensitivity analysis).
 If you need to use the latter, you can set `enable_sensitivities=false` in `deps/build.jl` and (re)build the package.

-[Julia](http://julialang.org) is a fast, Matlab-like language that is well suited to modeling and simulations.
-It's particularly suited for use with Sundials because the functions representing the system will run at nearly the speed of C functions.
-Julia functions are compiled on the fly (JIT), so it is also possible to quickly recompile a system to model structural changes to the system.

-I use Sundials in [Sims](https://github.com/tshort/Sims.jl), a Julia package to support equation-based modeling for simulations.
-Sims is like a lite version of Modelica.
-Sims can currently use Sundials or DASSL.

 Installation
 ---